To ensure you stay on the right side of the law, we’ve provided valuable information about legal cannabis in New Jersey.

 These new laws have shifted away from fines and criminal penalties for public possession of cannabis if you’re under 21 years old:

-- If you’re under 21 and caught with cannabis, you get a written warning for your first offense.
+- First Offense: If you’re under 21 and caught with cannabis, you get a written warning.

-- For the second offense, you will be given another written warning with information about community service.
+- Second Offense: You will be given another written warning with information about community service.

 Parents and guardians are notified if the person is under 18.